Rashes

 If your child has any of the following:

-- Swollen lips, a swollen tongue and struggling to breathe (possible allergic reaction/anaphylaxis)
+- Swollen lips or tongue and struggling to breathe

 - Difficult to wake up, very sleepy or confused